Who is the Little Shop of Physics? We are dedicated group of teachers, students and volunteers. Here are some of the faces of LSOP.

 Connor Leftwich

-Intern and Future Science Teacher
+Former Intern and Science Educator

 Connor is a junior at Colorado State University where he studies engineering and teacher education.